erduotong/nuitka-doc-zh/docs/--help.md

                         latest MSVC being used if installed, otherwise MinGW64 is used.
     --jobs=N            Specify the allowed number of parallel C compiler jobs.
-Defaults to the system CPU count.
+Negative values are system CPU minus the given value.
+Defaults to the full system CPU count unless low memory mode is activated, then it defaults to 1.
     --lto=choice        Use link time optimizations (MSVC, gcc, clang).
                         Allowed values are "yes", "no", and "auto" (when it's known to work).
 Defaults to "auto".